Industrial Chemicals– Possible Carcinogen (IARC 2B)

-Occupational exposure to ethylbenzene can occur during the production and handling of ethylbenzene.
-More commonly, occupational ethylbenzene exposures occur during the use of mixed xylenes, which are used as solvents for paints, inks, lacquers, etc., and in rubber and plastic production.
-Exposures are also common in coal and petroleum refining and in the production and handling of gasoline and bitumens.
+Occupational exposure to ethylbenzene can also occur during the production and handling of ethylbenzene or during the use of mixed xylenes, which are used as solvents for paints, inks, lacquers, and in rubber and plastic production.
+Exposures can also occur in coal and petroleum refining and in the production and handling of gasoline and bitumens.

-Styrene production is typically accomplished using a closed process which limits the potential for exposure.
+Although ethylbenzene is used in styrene production, exposure is expected to be low since the process is typically enclosed.
 Low levels of ethylbenzene, however, were reported in the 1990s as a by-product of styrene production.

 Sources of atmospheric ethylbenzene include petroleum and coal refining, evaporation from solvents and thinners, and vehicle emissions.
 Tobacco and wood smoke also contain ethylbenzene.

-Sources of soil and groundwater contamination include leaking underground gasoline storage tanks, landfill sites, transportation spills, pesticide use, municipal waste, and industrial discharges.
+In the environment, ethylbenzene typically exists as a vapour.
+It can also bind to some soils and clay minerals, but tends to be mobile enough to be of concern for groundwater contamination.
+Sources of soil and groundwater contamination include leaking underground gasoline storage tanks, landfill sites, transportation spills, municipal waste, industrial discharges, and pesticide use.
 Ethylbenzene is allowed for use as a formulant in pesticide preparations in Canada, but not an active ingredient.

 Exposure estimates to ethylbenzene in consumer products were produced for Health Canada’s State of the Science Report.
 Exposure sources included acrylic enamel aerosol spray paint, latex wall paint, gasoline and cigarettes.
 In Ontario, ethylbenzene is typically 1.4% of regular unleaded gasoline and 1.7% of premium unleaded gasoline.